-Insurance Coverage: Many major insurance plans no longer cover Sovaldi starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover Sovaldi.
 Learn More

 Tori Marsh - May 10, 2018

 Every month, it seems as if there is a new outrage over the ever-soaring cost of prescription drugs.
 But which drugs actually cost the most?
 Here are the 11 most expensive outpatient drugs, as of May 2018, based on list prices for a typical one-month prescription.

 The 11 drugs on this list are all priced well over $25,000 for a monthly supply, and treat diseases rare diseases that afflict few people in the US.
 See More

 Dr. Sharon Orrange - February 20, 2018

 After practicing medicine for 20 years, I’ve become adept at “clarifying” to life insurance companies why patients are taking certain medications.
 The same medications appear to trigger red flags for both long-term care and life insurance companies.

 Their “concern” makes sense for some medications because they are used for serious chronic illnesses, but for others, the insurance companies are worried about your lifestyle.
 See More